apache/spark/docs/sql-pyspark-pandas-with-arrow.md

 ### Ensure PyArrow Installed

+To use Apache Arrow in PySpark, [the recommended version of PyArrow](#recommended-pandas-and-pyarrow-versions) should be installed.
 If you install PySpark using pip, then PyArrow can be brought in as an extra dependency of the SQL module with the command `pip install pyspark[sql]`.
 Otherwise, you must ensure that PyArrow is installed and available on all cluster nodes.
-The current supported version is 0.15.1+.
 You can install using pip or conda from the conda-forge channel.
 See PyArrow [installation](https://arrow.apache.org/docs/python/install.html) for details.